 Community GHG Emissions

 Community GHG emissions from electricity generation, natural gas combustion and vehicle emissions are measured in mt CO2e, which stands for metric tons of carbon dioxide equivalent.
 This unit helps measure how much we are contributing to climate change through emissions.

 Fifteen percent reduction by 2020, 80 percent reduction by 2050, using 2005 as the baseline.
 Current climate science tells us that an 80 percent reduction in greenhouse gases is necessary to protect our environment from further climate damage; the City of Boulder desires to meet or exceed that target by 2050 using 2005 as the baseline.
 The city’s shorter-term target is a 15 percent reduction by 2020, compared to the same 2005 baseline.

 The City of Boulder and the Boulder community are committed to mitigating climate change by reducing GHG emissions.
 This page shows the Boulder community’s progress toward this goal.
 Another dashboard page, titled, “Greenhouse Gas (GHG) Emissions from City Operations and Facilities,” shows the municipal government’s progress toward the city organization’s emissions reduction goals.
 View more information about the city’s Climate Commitment.
 The community’s latest GHG inventory can be found at Boulder's Greenhouse Gas Inventory.

-About the Data: This data is provided by the City of Boulder's Planning, Housing and Sustainability Department.
+About the Data: This data is provided by the City of Boulder's Climate Initiatives Department.
+Please see our GHG inventory webpage for more information, including our methodology and detailed summary report .
 This page will be updated annually.